UtilityMax Prompting: A Formal Framework for Multi-Objective Large Language Model Tasks: Prompting

 \subsection{Template}

 Given the framework outlined in Section \ref{sec:framework}, we can construct a prompt to maximise the given utility.
-A template for such a prompt is given below for two random variables $X_1$ and $X_2$ .
+A template for such a prompt using multiplicative utility is given below for two random variables $X_1$ and $X_2$.

 \begin{spverbatim} I want you to solve the following task: [TASK DESCRIPTION].

 Formally, let K represent your knowledge.
 This includes all your internal knowledge stored through your parameters as well as any external knowledge provided in this prompt or chat history.